El Salvador

-The Climate in El Salvador
+The Weather and Climate in El Salvador

 The country is situated on the west coast of Central America, with 8,123 sq. miles as the total area.
 It is almost as big as the size of Massachusetts.
 It is a mountainous land with the uppermost points reaching above 6,000 ft.
 The country has a tropical weather with definite dry and wet seasons.